Community Grant Projects

 CF Master Class

-CF Master Class is an online program that features a series of educational videos designed specifically for parents, guardians, and caregivers of children and young adults with CF — all created by parents and caregivers in the community.
+From The Bonnell Foundation, CF Master Class is a series of educational videos designed specifically for parents, guardians, and caregivers of children and young adults with CF — all created by parents and caregivers in the community.
 Topics include advocating for your loved one, raising multiple children with CF, diversity and CF, and more.
-CF Master Class is led by Laura Bonnell, a mother of two daughters with cystic fibrosis.

 Headshot of Brian Callanan, who co-leads the program "STROLO University: Promoting Sexual and Reproductive Health of Men With CF"